Rookie Initiation and Reform - The Transformation of Hierarchy in NPB

 The Former Initiation Culture

 NPB rookies traditionally endured strict hierarchical initiation.
 Carrying veterans' bags, preparing meals, and handling road trip errands were considered rookie obligations - rites of passage for team acceptance.
 Through the 1990s, harsh instruction (sometimes physical) from seniors during camp was not uncommon.
-The Giants maintained a tradition of rookies visiting senior players' rooms for formal greetings.
+The Yomiuri maintained a tradition of rookies visiting senior players' rooms for formal greetings.
 This culture was justified as teaching professional rigor, but the psychological burden was significant, sometimes contributing to player departures.

 The Reform Turning Point